“Stop wallowing!” “Lethargy breeds lethargy!” “Crying doesn’t help!”

 Sometimes you just need to fester in your own misery a little.
 Roll around and get utterly disgusting in the filth of your own sadness and self-pity – then dust yourself off and get on with the day.
 Got a pounding headache?
 Stiff shoulders?
 Ringing ears?
 It could be your body’s way of telling you to release all that accumulated tension through a good old fashioned weep.
 It helps me, every time.

 When I crave release through tears I like to listen to melancholy songs.
 Thinking about your favourite aardvark dying, or what life would be like if Hollyoaks was axed from TV just doesn’t do it for me – I need mournful, anguished crooning to send me into a watery abyss.
-Here are some of my favourite tracks to listen to when I need to get in touch with my inner sad – I hope you enjoy them, in a blubbery sort of way.
+Here are some of my favourite tracks to listen to when I need to get in touch with my inner sad:

 Al Green – How can you mend a broken heart?

 Remember that bit in Notting Hill where Hugh Grant and his floppy hair are sad after Julia Roberts chooses her arsehole boyfriend over them?
-Cue lots of dark, dolorous shots of poor Hugh moping around London by himself, being sad, to the tune of Al Green.
+Cue lots of dark, dolorous shots of poor Hugh moping around London by himself, being mournful, to the tune of Al Green.
 Which is just the perfect song to soundtrack the misery of unrequited love.
 “How can you mend a broken heart?
 How can you stop the rain from falling down?”
-You can’t, Al, you just bloody CAN’T. Sob.
+You can’t, Al, you JUST can’t.

 Bonnie Raitt – I can’t make you love me